Degrees of freedom of a quadratic scalar-nonmetricity theory: Conclusion

 \section{Conclusion}

-In this work we determined the number of propagating degrees of freedom (DOFs) in the quadratic scalar-nonmetricity (QSN) theory, whose Lagrangian consists of a general linear combination of the five independent quadratic nonmetricity invariants with coefficients promoted to functions of a dynamical scalar field.
-This framework contains the symmetric teleparallel equivalent of general relativity (STEGR) and the widely studied $f(Q)$ model as special cases.
+In this work we determined the number of propagating DOFs in the QSN theory, whose Lagrangian consists of a general linear combination of the five independent quadratic nonmetricity invariants with coefficients promoted to functions of a dynamical scalar field.
+This framework contains the STEGR and the widely studied $f(Q)$ model as special cases.
 To obtain robust DOF counts, we combined two complementary approaches: linear cosmological perturbations around an FLRW background and a fully nonperturbative Dirac-Bergmann Hamiltonian constraint analysis.

 In Sec. \ref{sec:pricons}, after performing the ADM decomposition of the QSN action, we classified the theory into distinct cases according to the number and structure of primary constraints.
 The classification is summarized in Tables \ref{tab:cases_phy} and \ref{tab:cases_unphy}, and naturally separates into two classes.
 The cases in Table \ref{tab:cases_phy} admit propagating tensor modes and are therefore phenomenologically viable in the gravitational wave sector.
 The cases in Table \ref{tab:cases_unphy} lack propagating tensor modes and are thus phenomenologically disfavored from this perspective.